apache/pulsar/site2/docs/admin-api-namespaces.md

 #### Get configured message-rate for topics

-It shows configured message-rate for the namespace (topics under this namespace can dispatch this many messages per second)
+It shows the configured message-rate for the namespace (topics under this namespace can dispatch this many messages per second)

 ````mdx-code-block
 <Tabs groupId="api-choice"